Campbell-Muscle-Lab/FiberSim/docs/pages/demos/model_comparison/parameter_adjustments/parameter_adjustments.md

 ### How this worked

-The only difference between this simulation and the [single pCa curve](../../pCa_curves/single_curve/single_curve.html) demo is that the `model` section was updated to include an `adjustments` component.
+The only difference between this simulation and the [single pCa curve](../../pCa_curves/single_curve/single_curve.html) demo is that the `model` section was updated to include a `manipulations` component.

 ```
 "model":